marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "slice method"}}

 The `ranges` property contains an array of Unicode character ((range))s, each of which is a two-element array containing a lower bound and an upper bound.
 Any character codes within these ranges are assigned to the script.
-The lower ((bound)) is inclusive (code 994 is a Coptic character), and the upper bound is non-inclusive (code 1008 isn't).
+The lower ((bound)) is inclusive (code 994 is a Coptic character) and the upper bound is non-inclusive (code 1008 isn't).

 ## Filtering arrays